 | EXPERT WITNESS AREAS:

 Expert witness, defense/plaintiff, civil/criminal; as a pre-trial consultant and disclosed for depositions affidavits, and trials.
 Hired for 250+ cases in 26 states plus Canada and Bahamas; 37 depositions and 20 trials including for Mound, Cotton, Wollan & Greenglass, Manhattan, NYC; Fulbright and Jaworski, Houston; Shook Hardy and Bacon, KC; Faust Goetz Schenker & Blee, Manhattan, NY; Ford Parshall and Baker, Columbia, MO; Goldstein and Price, St. Louis; Helfrey Simon and Jones, St. Louis; Rosenblum, Schwartz & Fry, St. Louis; Peddicord & Townsend, KC; London Fisher, Irivin, CA.

 - Evaluating the scientific merit of complex cases requiring broad knowledge and experience.

-antibiotic therapy, mold exposure (allergic reactions and infections-
+- Infectious diseases , antibiotic therapy, mold exposure (allergic reactions and infections- histoplasmosis, blastomycosis), epidemiology, immunology.

 - Environmental spills and contaminations (air, water, soil); examples: LUST, gasoline, diesel, PAH.

-- Alleged pestidide (herbicide, rodenticide, biocide) drift and/or misuse.
+- Alleged pesticide (herbicide, rodenticide, biocide) drift and/or misuse.